 So, what is a Forklift?

-A forklift is a machine that moves, lifts, and stacks heavy loads using two horizontal prongs (forks) pushed under pallets or containers.
+A forklift is a powered industrial vehicle used to lift, move, stack, and transport materials using fork arms positioned beneath pallets or loads.
 It’s the foundation of material handling operations all over the world.

 Key components: